 Fun stuff: beautiful fabrics, your fave enamel pins & a blog tour!

 Take a look at Sharon Holland’s Everlasting collection.
 Its palette of navy, red, turquoise and blush is classic, and ideal for summer sewing.
-It certainly has a vintage vibe, and it’s also really romantic.
+The Everlasting collection certainly has a vintage vibe, and it’s also really romantic.
 Sharon says it celebrates “promises of love that are always kept, the ritual of marriage and family traditions.”

 Many talented makers have come together to share projects and inspiration in honor of Everlasting.
 It’s so exciting to see how different makers use the same fabric collection in so many distinct ways – quilts, accessories, garments … you name it.
 Check out the full blog tour details and plan to follow along.